 Do I have to implement e-invoicing myself or can I use an API?

 You can do both.
 Self-implementation requires processing the 247-page KoSIT specification, Schematron validation, and regular updates when formats change.
 With an API like Invoice-api.xhub, you save this complexity and can go live in just a few hours.
 No API experience?
 Use our no-code integrations with Zapier, Make, or n8n.
+For a step-by-step guide, see our n8n e-invoice integration with ready-made workflow templates.

 How do I archive e-invoices in compliance with GoBD?